isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

-   Do not send the ``ha-maintenance-start`` command while the server running the old hook library is still online.
+   Do not send the :isccmd:`ha-maintenance-start` command while the server running the old hook library is still online.
 The server receiving this command will return an error.